 How to Legally and Professionally Respond to Employee Mental Health Illnesses

 Mental health illnesses, including addiction, bipolar disorder, depression, generalized anxiety disorder, panic disorder, and post-traumatic stress disorder, will affect 1 in 5 adults this year.
-If you’re an employer, this translates to 20% of your staff personally experiencing a mental health crisis throughout the year.
-Managing employee mental health issues in the workplace can be a balancing act of sorts for employers.
+Also, if you’re an employer, this translates to 20% of your staff personally experiencing a mental health crisis throughout the year.
+As a result, managing employee mental health issues in the workplace can be a balancing act of sorts for employers.
 Accommodating an employee’s needs, without crossing any legal lines, while maintaining profitable production levels can be taxing to say the least.

 Know your legal responsibilities